CLNEulalia/JS-Dom/readme.md

 Most of what you do with client-side javascript is going to revolve around manipulating the DOM.

+We will be using Manipulating the DOM in Real Time in our Event Listeners class later today - clicking buttons to change background color and other CSS style options!

 ## Getting Data from the DOM

 There are two groups of methods you can use to get elements from the DOM.
 We'll